Insight

 The Engineer Is Dead.
 Long Live the Architect.

-84% of developers at Uber are agentic coding users.
-65-72% of code is AI-generated.
-The entire software development lifecycle is being rewritten.
+Engineering teams have moved past AI-assisted coding into agent orchestration.
+The software development lifecycle is being rewritten.
 Here's what that means for every business.

 The Three Eras of AI in Engineering